atait/kicad-sandwiches/README.md

 **Todo: describe the different ways FreeCAD can import**

+#### DRC
+The overall design should pass DRC.
+This will catch things like wires too close, and it won't hit non-errors like F.Cu crossing a B.Cu/In2.Cu buried via.
+It might have strange hits on edge aspects, which is what the next step is for.

+All of the kisandwich-out boards should also pass DRC.
+This will catch things like inclusion of tracks within edge cuts.
+KiCad's routing assistant does not know which Eco layers to avoid.
+That means there are 4 DRCs to do; they are meant to help you, so suck it up and hunt down those errors.

+A broader point: both the combined design and kisandwich outputs should roughly make sense as PCBs.
+The outputs must be valid 2-layer PCBs.
+The combined design should be a valid 6-layer or 4-layer PCB design, just with some new features and some other features verboten.
+The whole process of kisandwiches is designed to make both perspectives sensible.

+#### Ctrl-Z
+It finally works now.
+This was revolutionary.
+You can preview TOP, Ctrl-Z, preview LOW, Ctrl-Z without modifying anything or creating temporary files.
+It is recommended that you close and reopen the file after previewing the sandwiches, just in case.
+As far as I know, Ctrl-Z works 100%, but just in case.

 ## Advanced features for 3-board stackups
 See `kisandwich/three_board.py` for full information about modified layer mappings.